absoludity/blog/content/post/tanzu-kubernetes-grid-tkg-first-experience.md

 This series of two post details the steps that I took to make that happen with the latest Kubeapps running on a TKG management cluster (on AWS) configured to allow users to deploy applications to the workload clusters.
-Though details will differ, a similar setup works on other non-TKG multicluster setups as well.
+Though details will differ, a similar configuration works on other non-TKG multicluster setups as well.
-This post focuses on the TKG setup required for workload clusters using OpenID Connect, while the followup post will detail the Kubeapps installation and configuration.
+This post focuses on the TKG setup required for workload clusters using OpenID Connect, while the followup post details the [Kubeapps multicluster installation and configuration]( {{< relref "kubeapps-on-tkg-management-cluster" >}}).

 ## Creating the management cluster